When your child is unwell you should inform the School Office before 8:50am on 01278 422693 and selecting

 School attendance meeting – parents contacted and asked to attend a meeting with the head teacher, following continued low attendance

-Somerset County Education Attendance Officer referral is then sent if no improvements are made; penalty notices can then be considered at this stage
+Somerset County Council Educational Safeguarding Welfare Officer referral is then sent if no improvements are made; penalty notices can then be considered at this stage

 Late marks monitored and letters sent to those parents of children who are regularly late